Stomach cancer

-Stomach cancer, also known as gastric cancer, is a cancer that develops from the lining of the stomach.
-Most cases of stomach cancers are gastric carcinomas, which can be divided into a number of subtypes, including gastric adenocarcinomas.
+Stomach cancer, also known as gastric cancer, is a malignant tumor of the stomach.
+It is a cancer that develops in the lining of the stomach, caused by abnormal cell growth.
+Most cases of stomach cancers are gastric carcinomas, which can be divided into several subtypes, including gastric adenocarcinomas.
 Lymphomas and mesenchymal tumors may also develop in the stomach.
 Early symptoms may include heartburn, upper abdominal pain, nausea, and loss of appetite.
 Later signs and symptoms may include weight loss, yellowing of the skin and whites of the eyes, vomiting, difficulty swallowing, and blood in the stool, among others.
 The cancer may spread from the stomach to other parts of the body, particularly the liver, lungs, bones, lining of the abdomen, and lymph nodes.

-The most common cause is infection by the bacterium Helicobacter pylori, which accounts for more than 60% of cases.
-Certain types of H. pylori have greater risks than others.
+The bacterium Helicobacter pylori accounts for more than 60% of cases of stomach cancer.
+Certain strains of H. pylori have greater risks than others.
 Smoking, dietary factors such as pickled vegetables and obesity are other risk factors.
 About 10% of cases run in families, and between 1% and 3% of cases are due to genetic syndromes inherited such as hereditary diffuse gastric cancer.
-Most of the time, stomach cancer develops in stages over years.
+Most of the time, stomach cancer develops in stages over the years.
 Diagnosis is usually by biopsy done during endoscopy.
-This is followed by medical imaging to determine if the disease has spread to other parts of the body.
+This is followed by medical imaging to determine if the cancer has spread to other parts of the body.
 Japan and South Korea, two countries that have high rates of the disease, screen for stomach cancer.

-A Mediterranean diet lowers the risk of stomach cancer, as does the stopping of smoking.
+A Mediterranean diet lowers the risk of stomach cancer, as does not smoking.
 Tentative evidence indicates that treating H. pylori decreases the future risk.
 If stomach cancer is treated early, it can be cured.
 Treatments may include some combination of surgery, chemotherapy, radiation therapy, and targeted therapy.
 For certain subtypes of gastric cancer, cancer immunotherapy is an option as well.
 If treated late, palliative care may be advised.
 Some types of lymphoma can be cured by eliminating H. pylori.
 Outcomes are often poor, with a less than 10% five-year survival rate in the Western world for advanced cases.
 This is largely because most people with the condition present with advanced disease.
 In the United States, five-year survival is 31.5%, while in South Korea it is over 65% and Japan over 70%, partly due to screening efforts.